robaleman/exchange-bot/README.md

 `!help` provides a list of commands available to the user

-`!price <MARKET>` returns the current 24-hour volume of a specified market on Binance
+`!price <MARKET>` returns the current price of a specified market on Binance

 `!vol <MARKET>` returns the current 24-hour volume of a specified market on Binance